Faith Seeking Understanding

 Subscribe to the Journal of Christian Studies and have three issues per year mailed to you.
 The first issue of each year will be made available to the public digitally on the CCS website.
 Click on the title of the first issue to see the digital copy.

-Below are the topics for the three upcoming issues:
+Below are the topics for the three issues from Volume 1:

 The doctrine of the church and sacraments has habitually been marginalized among evangelicals, a sort of theological afterthought.
 COVID-19 lockdowns of 2020 and their ongoing effects have further revealed the widespread weaknesses in ecclesiology across a spectrum of Christian churches and denominations.